 In addition, you will always have a safe, secure, supportive, and quiet environment where you can continue working on your sobriety and creating a new life.
 Other reasons why sober living is a good idea include:

 - You have more control over your exposure to family and friends.

 - You cannot move back home with your parents.

 - Your chances of relapse are lower than if you were living with friends.

 - You are not yet ready to face the world sober.

+Sober living homes can be found all over the United States, with many facilities located in California, particularly in the Los Angeles area.
+These homes vary in terms of their size, amenities, and cost, but all offer a supportive environment for residents on their journey to sobriety.
 No one should ever put a price on their recovery.
 With this in mind, the amount of rent you pay to reside in a sober living home depends on several factors.

-For example, some sober living homes are all-inclusive.
+Some sober living homes are all-inclusive.
 This means the price of your room, food, and other incidentals are covered in your rent.
 On the other hand, other homes may only charge you rent for your room and require you to pay for your own groceries, cleaning supplies, internet, cable TV, and other incidentals.